Floorp-Projects/Floorp/testing/mochitest/README.txt

  5.)
 Write a test.

-Checkin rules (FIXME: strawman -- davel needs to review):
+Checkin rules:

  1.)
 Any module owner/peer/member should feel free to check in a test case.

  2.)
+Tests should always be passing, and failing tests will make the tree
+     turn orange (very soon).
+If you have tests that you know are going to fail, use the todo() function.

+ 3.)
 Modifications to Makefiles, Perl, or JS code need a bugzilla bug with
      davel and sayrer cc'd.

 Example test: